sirbolkins/Boo/readme.md

 - run ```grunt dev``` to kickstart the linter/watcher/builder

 ## Release notes 0.0.1:
+- install dummy data
-- replace the Casper files in src with default Boo theme
+- Tag and Author pages in default Boo
+- Async content
+- default Boo logo
 - default Boo favicon.ico
-- default Boo webfont
 - task to start the ghost instance when grunt dev
 - multi theme development with cmd: build [from] [to]

+## Release notes 0.0.2:
+- demo site with content online